Building Styles and Meal Plans

 Most first-year students live in Westminster's traditional-style housing: Hogle and Carleson Halls.
 Overflow housing for first-year students is in Olwell and Behnken Halls.
 Each building is equipped with wireless internet access, and there are heating and air conditioning units in each room.
 Each floor has 2 bathrooms with showers and a kitchen/laundry room with a refrigerator, stove and/or microwave, and card-operated washer and dryer.

 Housekeeping service is provided daily for the bathrooms, lounges, and hallways.
-Residents are responsible for keeping their rooms clean.
-Each building is equipped with a vacuum that you can check out, but you and your roommate will need to purchase any other cleaning supplies.
+Residents are responsible for keeping their rooms clean and will need to purchase their own cleaning supplies.

 Each room is furnished with:

 - Wardrobes (closet and drawers, built-in or moveable)

 - Desk chairs

 Olwell, Behnken, and Stock Halls (Apartment Style, Single)

 First-year, upper-class, and transfer students all live in Westminster's apartment-style residence halls.
 Olwell houses a mix of first-year students and returning residents while Behnken and Stock Halls are mainly for upper-class and transfer students.

 Apartments house between 2 and 6 individuals, and each person has their own bedroom.
 Each building is equipped with wireless internet access, and there are heating and air conditioning units in each apartment.
 Each hall also has a laundry room with self-serve, card-operated washers and dryers.
 There is parking for residents in the lot behind Stock Hall.